petesramek/microservices-vs-virtual-actors/docs/17-known-limitations.md

 complete or reject after confirmation
 ```

 That more realistic policy introduces additional lifecycle complexity.
-The sample documents the ambiguity but does not implement the full pending/reconciliation lifecycle.
+The sample documents the ambiguity but does not implement the full pending and reconciliation lifecycle.

 ## No full distributed tracing backend